 At the Loeb Boathouse, you can rent rowing boats for $15 an hour and start putting about on “The Lake”.
 During the summer when the heat is really turned up in the city this is a fantastic way to cool off and enjoy a relaxing hour and see new york from a totally different perspective.
 Perfect for a romantic date or just a way to escape the hustle.

 Unfortunately, the Boat House Closes for the winter and you can no longer rent boats, however, the perfect antidote to this is our next item.

 5 – Ice Skating at the Wollman Rink

 There are a few options to Ice Skate in New York during the winter period, we go into depth on those in our what to do in New York At Christmas article.
-But the Wollman Rink in Central Park is one of the biggest and well known.
+But the Wollman Rink in Central Park is one of the biggest and most well-known.
 The rink opened in 1949 and has been allowing people to skate in the park ever since.

 The rink is normally one of the quieter rinks.
-Due to its size, there is always a lot of space, this works well for everyone, from beginner to expert.
+Due to its size, there is always a lot of space, this works well for everyone, from beginners to experts.
 Even if venturing out onto the Ice is not on your agenda you can still head to the rink just for the incredible view from the terrace and watch others glide around the ice.